 Start Session and

 End Session events by default, but it can still determine the beginning and ending times of sessions by tracking session IDs.
 Amplitude also uses session ID to calculate session lengths.
-This way, these events do not contribute to your monthly event count.
+If you use session IDs, Amplitude will not add additional events to your monthly event volume limit.

 End Session events is critical to your analysis outside of session lengths, you can easily turn on tracking for these events by adding this line of code before initializing the SDK:

 [Amplitude instance].trackingSessionEvents = true;